Table of Contents

 After a TIA, your doctor may want you to take aspirin.
 Aspirin can help keep your blood from forming clots that block your arteries.
 If taking low-dose aspirin is right for you, it is important to follow your doctor’s instructions.
 Your doctor may also prescribe a statin.
 Statins (also called HMG-CoA reductase inhibitors) slow down your body’s production of cholesterol.
 These drugs also remove cholesterol buildup from your arteries (blood vessels)

 You also can reduce risk through healthy living and managing diseases that cause strokes.
 Maintain a healthy diet, exercise, don’t smoke, limit alcohol, and take your medicines.
 This is good advice whether you are at risk or not.
 See your doctor if you have a medical history, family history, or other risk factors.
-A mini stroke is a warning for a future, major stroke.
-Without lifestyle changes and medicine, a second mini stroke or major stroke can happen within 1 year of your first mini stroke.
+A TIA is a warning for a future, major stroke.
+Without lifestyle changes and medicine, a second TIA or major stroke can happen within 1 year of your first TIA.
 Even with healthy changes, there’s no guarantee you won’t have a stroke.

 Living with transient ischemic attack (TIA)